 Confidence.
 After finishing my first Biofreeze San Francisco Marathon, with all of its glory and anguish, I felt a surge of confidence in myself that I had never experienced before.
 Suddenly, doing the impossible wasn’t impossible anymore.
 Being awarded the finish line medal gave me the courage to take on even more challenges.
 I felt unstoppable, brave… fearless!
 After finishing my first Biofreeze San Francisco Marathon, I was more prepared to tackle even greater challenges in my personal and professional life.
 There was nothing I couldn’t do.

 Running the Biofreeze San Francisco Marathon was one of the best decisions of my life.
 This transformative race means more than just running across the iconic Golden Gate Bridge, (which is totally awesome, by the way!), it’s a chance to prove to yourself that you can accomplish a goal bigger than anything you’ve taken on before.

-Stephanie Laska, a twelve-time marathoner, is the bestselling author of DIRTY, LAZY, KETO Getting Started: How I Lost 140 Pounds, available exclusively on Amazon.
+Stephanie Laska, a twelve-time marathoner, is the bestselling author of the DIRTY, LAZY, KETO book series.